Kagamma/cge-effekseer/README.md

 - Download [Effekseer for Runtime](https://effekseer.github.io/en/download.html "Effekseer for Runtime") directly from website.
 This is what I did, and the following guidelines will be based on this method.
 - Clone it from https://github.com/effekseer/Effekseer.
 This contains both runtime and editor.

-###### Patch MinGW (skip if you use Visual Studio or GCC)
+###### Patch for MinGW (skip if you use Visual Studio or GCC)
 Replace all `posix_` usages in runtime source code with cross-platform alternative (there are 3 places where this is used).

 ###### Generate makefiles
-First you need to copy `wrapper` from this repo and put it in Effekseer runtime's root directory.
+You need to copy `wrapper` from this repo and put it in Effekseer runtime's root directory.
-Add these lines to Effekseer runtime root CMakeLists.txt:
+Add these lines to Effekseer runtime's root CMakeLists.txt:

     if (BUILD_WRAPPER)
         add_subdirectory(wrapper)